 Germany.
 Populations of Aesculapian snakes are found at Hirschhorn in the Neckar-Odenwald region (Hessen and Baden-Württemberg), in the Schlangenbad/Wiesbaden/Rheingau-Taunus area (Hessen), the Salzach Valley (southern Bavaria) and near Passau in southeast Bavaria (Klemmer 1985; Drobny 1993; Gruschwitz et al 1993; Gunther and Waitzmann 1996; Gomille 2002).
 The first three populations are isolated while the fourth is continuous with the Austrian population.
+The Hessen population includes 16 fragmented subpopulations occurring over an area of approximately 100 km2.
+This includes possible small populations around Rüdesheim and north of Bad Schwalbach - to the east of Wiesbaden the range could actually be much larger (A. Zitzmann pers. com.).
 This species was also introduced to Schlitz (Upper Hessen) around 1853 (Jaeschke 1971) but has since become extinct here (Waitzmann 1989; Heimes 1990).
 New urban and road developments around Wiesbaden threaten some of the habitats inhabited by the Rheingau population (Council of Europe 2003a).